immutant/immutant.org/news/2015-05-20-boot-immutant.md

 and [Micha Niskin] \(if you're not familiar with it, Alan & Micha gave a great [intro at Clojure/West]).

-To support the (possibly empty) set of Immutant 2.x users that use Boot *and* [deploy to WildFly], we've ported the functionality of our [lein-immutant] plugin to Boot, and have released the cleverly-named [boot-immutant].
+To support the (probably enormous) set of Immutant 2.x users that use Boot *and* [deploy to WildFly], we've ported the functionality of our [lein-immutant] plugin to Boot, and have released the cleverly-named [boot-immutant].